harrysof/Cemu-2.6-Remote-Toypad-Build/README.md

 Keyboard works too — no controller required.

-**Controller handoff:** while ToypadPicker has focus, it signals Cemu (via a named event) to neutralize real controller input so gameplay doesn't react to picker navigation.
+**Controller handoff:** while LegoToypad has focus, it signals Cemu (via a named event) to neutralize real controller input so gameplay doesn't react to picker navigation.
 Released immediately on minimize/close/focus loss.
 Requires the `Controller.cpp` change in *this* repo — a stock Cemu build won't honor the signal.

 **Library:** recursively scans for `.bin` files exactly 180 bytes.
 Tested against 160 tags across 28 theme folders.